-Armed conflict is defined by Uppsala Conflict Data Program (UCDP) a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in a calender-year (Gleditsch et al. 2002; UCDP 2015b).
+Armed conflict is defined by Uppsala Conflict Data Program (UCDP) a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in a calender-year (Gleditsch et al. 2002).

 To identify the beginning and termination of armed conflict, this dataset use the structure of conflict and dyad episodes (Kreutz 2010).
-An episode begins on the date of the first year that the conflict, or conflict dyad, fulfil the UCDP criteria of active armed conflict.
+"Conflict dyads" explore the interaction between two opposing actors (for example, the government of a state and a specific insurgent organization) while "conflicts" are identified around the conflict incompatibility and can thus include several simultaneous or consecutive armed organizations (Harbom, Melander and Wallensteen 2008; Kreutz 2018).
+An episode begins on the date of the first year that a conflict dyad fulfil the UCDP criteria of active armed conflict.
 The episode then continues for consecutive years until the last date in the final year when these criteria no longer are fulfilled.